 Buenos Aires, the return?
 7 years after the Fourth Conference of the Parties, world governments have found themselves in the Argentine capital to consider the very near entry into force of the Kyoto Protocol, the 16 February 2005, and take stock of progress made.
 As in the "version1" in the same place, the US arrive without a signature, but with major statements and a post-Kyoto plan, the Climate Vision, which seems essentially credible by the dollars it mobilizes.

-In 1997, the US had announced in Buenos Aires the discovery, conveniently, of huge deposits of CO2 "stored" on the American territory, in forests, in national parks, and even in deep geological layers.
-Anger of the NGOs, fury of the European countries which had already had a lot to do to agree between them, wading cheerfully in their "Bubble".
-Nevertheless: the US continued its path, especially on carbon sinks, which they managed to formalize in June 2003, with the International Forum on Carbon Sequestration (CSLF), which also attracted 15 states of the EU (including France).
-It is no longer a question of accounting for the hectares of forests, but of storing carbon dioxide at the source, coming from industry or large cogeneration, by "trapping" it in saline cavities, oil wells at the end operations, or in abandoned mines.
-Coal is an important issue for the USA, which holds today
+In 1997, the USA announced in Buenos-Aires the timely discovery of immense deposits of CO2 “stored” on American territory, in forests, in national parks, and even in deep geological layers.
+Anger of NGOs, fury of European countries which already had a lot to do to come to an agreement between them, floundering happily in their "Bubble".
+Nonetheless: the USA continued their path, in particular on carbon sinks, which they managed to formalize in June 2003, with the Forum international conference on carbon sequestration (CSLF), which also attracted 15 EU states (including France).
+It is no longer really a question of counting the hectares of forests, but of storing carbon dioxide at the source, coming from industrialists or large cogeneration plants, by "trapping" it in saline cavities, in oil wells at the end. operating, or in disused mines.
+Coal is an important issue for the USA, which today holds

 22,9% of world reserves (36,2% for Asia).
 It was therefore perfectly normal for one of the major anti-greenhouse effect programs to be the Future Gen, announced in 2002, ie the combined production of electricity and hydrogen from coal, with sequestration of CO2 product, or transformation into CO2 supercritical (an excellent solvent).

-$ 1 billion over 10 years, (half funded by the United States government).
+$ 1 billion over 10 years, (half funded by the US government).

-This is something to interest countries highly dependent on this primary resource ... especially if they are in the group of least developed countries, potential beneficiaries of CDM (Clean Development Mechanisms)!
-Even if carbon sequestration has not yet officially entered into these ﬂ exibility mechanisms, one of the US objectives in Buenos Aires is to have them integrated into this new global accounting.
-So many credits that will come to reap directly on American soil, in the name of global solidarity on the reduction of the greenhouse effect.
+This is something of interest to countries highly dependent on this primary resource… especially if they are in the group of less developed countries, potential beneficiaries of CDM (Clean Development Mechanisms)!
+Even if carbon sequestration has not yet officially entered into these ﬂ exibility mechanisms, one of the objectives of the USA in Buenos Aires is to have them integrated into this new global accounting.
+So many credits that will be collected directly on American soil, in the name of global solidarity on reducing the greenhouse effect.